ChurroC/next-server-theme/packages/next-server-theme/README.md

 ```

 In both of these example you don't need to worry about rehydration since the theme is on the server and this will run fine during SSR.

+**When you setTheme the background color won't change but the attribute class on the HTML tag will.
+Then you can react to it using styles in the next section for further customizability**

 ### Styling